grant76/grant76.github.io/index.md

 ### Outputs and Metrics

-- Sensor Output:
+- Sensor Output
-  -Time taken to fall asleep
+  - Time taken to fall asleep
   - Frequency and magnitude of movement

-- User Output:
+- User Output
   - Quality of sleep

-- ML Output:
+- ML Output
   - Noise level that maximizes quality of sleep